Introduction

 Natalie MacLean 00:14:21 Maybe it was a subtitle.
 And if your high school yearbook had superlatives, what would you have been voted most likely to become?

 Adam Lechmere 00:14:28 I have no idea.
-Well, presumably, my friends, presumably they would have said, you know, he’s going to do something.
+Well, presumably, my friends, presumably they would have said he’s going to do something.
 Enemies, I don’t know.
 I mean, what I’ve become is a world class procrastinator.
 That’s one thing I can say without any doubt.

-Adam Lechmere 00:14:56 I’m not thought about this.
-I mean, I know Rocco quite well, and this is a book for, you know, it’s not a specialist academic book, so there’s a lot of information in there that I already knew.
-But what I’d love to see was the incredible wealth of amazing architecture and reoccur and the kind of exuberance with which they’re doing things.
+Adam Lechmere 00:14:55 Well, yes.
+I’ve thought about this.
+I mean, I know Rioja quite well, and this is a book for.
+It’s not a specialist academic book, so there’s a lot of information in there that I already knew.
+But what I’d love to see was the incredible wealth of amazing architecture in Rioja and the kind of exuberance with which they’re doing things.
 And there’s a couple of hotels that we’ve put in there that I’d never visited.
-I mean, everybody knows Marquez did a scale, for example, the famous titanium clad Frank Gehry building that was designed to look like a flamenco dancer’s skirt.
-And that’s still.
+I mean, everybody knows Marqués de Riscal for example, the famous titanium clad Frank Gehry building that was designed to look like a flamenco dancer’s skirt.
+And that’s still…

-Natalie MacLean 00:15:29 That what it was designed to do?
-Like I always wondered.
+Natalie MacLean 00:15:29 Oh, is that what it was designed to do?
+I’ve always wondered.

 Natalie MacLean 00:16:46 So you find it still can work together?